Minuscule 29: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and the τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the Ammonian Sections (in Mark 234, the last in 16:9) with references to the Eusebian Canons.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections (234 in Mark, the last in 16:9) with references to the Eusebian Canons (both early divisions of the Gospels into sections).

-It contains the Prolegomena of Cosmas, Eusebian Canon tables at the beginning, subscriptions at the end of each Gospel, liturgical books with hagiographies (Synaxarion and Menologion), and scholia at the margin.

-It contains corrections on the margin made by prima manu.
+It contains the Prolegomena of Cosmas, Eusebian Canon tables at the beginning, subscriptions at the end of each Gospel, liturgical books with hagiographies (Synaxarion and Menologion), and notes in the margin.
+It contains corrections in the margin made by the initial copyist (known as prima manu / "first hand").

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland place it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament Manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+Several of its corrections match readings seen in the textual Family Π.

-According to the Claremont Profile Method it represents textual family K^{x} in Luke 1 and Luke 20.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family K^{x} in Luke 1 and Luke 20.
 In Luke 10 no profile was made.
-It was corrected toward Πb.

 History

-F. H. A. Scrivener dated the manuscript to the 12th century.
-Currently it is dated by the INTF to the 10th century.
+The earliest history of the manuscript is unknown.
 The manuscript was brought from Greece.
-It was added to the list of the New Testament manuscripts by J. J. Wettstein, who gave it the number 29.
+It was added to the list of the New Testament manuscripts by biblical scholar Johann J. Wettstein, who gave it the number 29.

-The manuscript was examined by John Mill (Colbertinus 3).
-Mill compares its text with that of Minuscule 71 and found some affinities.
-Scholz (1794-1852) examined only texts of Mark 1-5 and John 5-8.
+The manuscript was examined by biblical scholar John Mill, who labelled it as Colbertinus 3.
+Mill compared its text with that of Minuscule 71 and found some affinities.
+Biblical scholar Johann M. A. Scholz (1794-1852) examined its text, but only in Mark 1-5 and John 5-8.
 It was examined and described by Paulin Martin.
-C. R. Gregory saw the manuscript in 1885.
+Biblical scholar Caspar René Gregory saw the manuscript in 1885.

-It is currently housed at the Bibliothèque nationale de France (Gr.
-89) at Paris.
+Biblical scholar Frederick H. A. Scrivener dated the manuscript to the 12th century.
+It is currently dated by the INTF to the 10th century.
+It is presently housed at the National Library of France (shelf number Gr.
+89) in Paris.